psfoley/openfl/docs/install.installing.rst

    $ pip3 install pyyaml

-6. Make sure that you followed the steps in Configure the Federation and have copied the keys and certificates onto the federation nodes.
+6. Make sure that you followed the steps in :ref:`Configure the Federation <install_certs>` and have copied the keys and certificates onto the federation nodes.

+.. _install_baremetal:

 Baremetal Installation
 ######################